xDec0de/SkyUtils/CONTRIBUTING.md

-# Contributing to MCUtils
+# Contributing to SkyUtils

-Thank you for taking your time to contrubute to MCUtils!
+Thank you for taking your time to contrubute to SkyUtils!
 Any help is much appreciated, however, there are some guidelines you can follow to ensure your PR gets accepted, as well as some conditions.

 ## License and code authorship

-MCUtils is under the MIT license as specified by [LICENSE.md](https://github.com/xDec0de/MCUtils/blob/master/LICENSE.md), by contributing to MCUtils you agree that your contribution will now be a part of MCUtils and under the MIT license too.
+SkyUtils is under the MIT license as specified by [LICENSE.md](https://github.com/xDec0de/SkyUtils/blob/master/LICENSE.md), by contributing to SkyUtils you agree that your contribution will now be a part of SkyUtils and under the MIT license too.
 As a contrubutor, you are allowed to use the javadoc `@author` tag on your methods or classes, however, you are not allowed to remove an existing author on any tag, you must only add your name to the existing tag.
 Please note that, while very, very unlikely,